 *1 air change per hour; average of R-18; 60,000 BTU and 80% efficient furnace

 **0.35 air changes per hour; average of R-24; 40,000 BTU and 80% efficient furnace

 ***0.35 air changes per hour; average of R-24; 40,000 BTU and 95% efficient furnace

 Table 3.
 Comparision of costs for solar PV in conventional vs. efficient homes.

-*Assumes 5.5 kWh/square meter/day, a 0.77 derate factor, $5/watt installation cost, and no financial incentives
+*Assumes 5.5 kWh/square meter/day, a 0.77 derate factor, $4/watt installation cost, and no financial incentives.

 Reducing the Cost of Renewable Energy

-Another feature of the whole-house approach is that investments in energy efficiency tend to decrease the costs of renewable energy.
-If an energy efficient home uses 10% less electricity compared to a conventional home, for example, that homeowner would require a smaller solar photovoltaic system to offset that electricity use (see Table 3).
+Another feature of the whole-house approach is that investments in energy efficiency can decrease the costs of renewable energy.
+If an energy efficient home uses 10% less electricity compared to a conventional home, for example, one would require a smaller solar photovoltaic system to offset his/her electricity use (see Table 3).

 It is important to understand the whole-house approach to energy efficiency in order to make sound long-term energy investments.
-Determining your home’s baseload energy use is one way to get started prioritizing energy decisions.
+Determining your home’s baseload, heating, and cooling energy use is one way to get started prioritizing energy decisions.
 Once one better understands where energy is being used in the home, one can focus on reducing energy demand through energy conservation measures.
 Reducing one’s energy demand can be a shift in upfront energy expenses rather than an increase in these expenses, and also results in long-term savings in ongoing energy costs.
 Becoming energy efficient can increase comfort as well as decrease the cost of renewable energy systems.
-Home energy audits can both help homeowners learn where to prioritize energy decisions and also minimize unintended consequences of those decisions.

 Go to top of this page.